Will the application deadline be extended?

 Do you have interviews for applicants?

 No. An interview is not part of our admissions process and a visit with our admissions staff will have no bearing on your application.
-Applicants are encouraged, however, to visit the Law School so that they are able to make the best possible decision if admitted.

 Can I contact a current student?